 The process makes use of sedation, anesthesia, and a drug called Naltrexone.
 Not to be confused with Narcan or naloxone, which is used to rescue victims of acute opioid overdose from death.
 While the patient is being administered the Naltrexone, they will be heavily sedated and unconscious.

-Naltrexone has the ability to occupy the brain’s opioid receptor sites, but not to activate them.
-Only one molecule can occupy a receptor site at a time.
-Naltrexone is able to knock any existing opioid molecule off a receptor.
-Then it occupies it.
+Naltrexone is a drug normally used to help recovering opioid addicts stay clean in safe dosages.
+However, when used for that purpose, it’s given only after the person has completely detoxed from opioids.
+Naltrexone works by binding itself to most of the brain’s opioid receptor sites, but not to activate them.
+Only one molecule can take over a receptor site at a time.
+Naltrexone is able to knock any existing opioid molecule off a receptor, replacing it.

-Any circulating opioid molecules cannot attach to any receptors while the naltrexone is there.
-This is because naltrexone has a higher affinity, or preference, for the brain’s opioid receptors.
-Naltrexone receptor site occupation will result in a state of instant, full-blown withdrawal for any person addicted to opioids.
-This is the reason behind the rapid detox sedation.
+Any circulating opioid molecules cannot attach to any receptors while the Naltrexone is there.
+This is because Naltrexone has a higher affinity with the brain’s opioid receptors.
+Naltrexone receptor binding will cause instant, full-blown withdrawal for any person addicted to opioids.
+This is the reasoning behind the rapid detox sedation.

-- Heart attack
+- Heart complications

 - Very high fever